 There was considerable geographic variation in the rates of exposure to secondhand smoke.
 Rates were relatively low in sub-Saharan Africa, where, for example, 12 percent of children are regularly exposed to secondhand smoke.
 In Southeast Asia, however, an estimated 67 percent of children living in the western Pacific are regularly exposed, as are 61 percent of children in Eastern Europe.

 "Information about the magnitude and distribution of the burden of disease caused by secondhand smoke is particularly pertinent to policy makers because the harm done...is eminently preventable," the study authors wrote.

 The authors recommend the implementation of public smoking bans as an effective means of curbing some of the health impacts of secondhand smoke.
 "By the end of 2007, 16 countries had passed national smoke-free legislation covering all workplaces and public sites," they wrote.
-"In a review of the effectiveness of legislation of this type, exposure to secondhand smoke in high-risk settings (such as bars and restaurants was typically reduced by about 90%, and the exposure of adult non-smokers in the general population to secondhand smoke cut by as much as 60%."
+"In a review of the effectiveness of legislation of this type, exposure to secondhand smoke in high-risk settings (such as bars and restaurants was typically reduced by about 90 percent, and the exposure of adult non-smokers in the general population to secondhand smoke cut by as much as 60 percent."

 "Children's exposure to secondhand smoke most likely happens at home," the study authors further stated.
 Parents, guardians and caregivers have an opportunity to make home a smoke-free environment and reduce health hazards to children.

 Source: Mattias Öberg, et al. "Worldwide burden of disease from exposure to second-hand smoke: a retrospective analysis of data from 192 countries."
 Lancet.
 Published Online November 26, 2010.